The Bite-Sized Marketing Strategy Therapists in Canada Need

 Jamie Letcher • September 25, 2025

-Marketing a therapy practice can feel like a second job.
-Between sessions, paperwork, and every other unscratched item on your to-do list, who has time to write blogs or create polished videos every week?
-The good news is: you don’t need to!
+Marketing a therapy practice can sometimes feel like a second job.
+Between sessions, paperwork, and the long list of admin tasks waiting for you, carving out hours to write blogs or produce polished videos every week isn’t always realistic.
+The good news?
+You don’t have to!

 Micro-content

-(short, focused pieces like Instagram Reels, TikToks, carousels, or quick posts on LinkedIn) can be just as effective, and sometimes even more powerful, than longer formats.
-They’re accessible, easy to create, and they give potential clients a chance to connect with you in a way that feels natural.
+(short, focused pieces like Instagram Reels, TikToks, carousels, or quick LinkedIn posts) can be just as effective (and often more powerful) than longer formats.
+They’re approachable, quick to create, and give potential clients a chance to connect with you in ways that feel natural and authentic.

 Why micro-content works for therapists:

-- The algorithms favour it.
-Short, engaging content is more likely to be promoted and discovered.
+- The algorithms love it.
+Short, engaging posts are more likely to be promoted and discovered on social platforms.

 - It’s manageable.
-Recording a 30-second video or writing a quick post is often more realistic than producing a full article.
+Recording a 30-second video or writing a quick caption is often more realistic than producing a long-form blog.

-- It shows who you are.
+- It shows your personality.
 Therapy is personal.
-Micro-content gives potential clients a sense of your approach and personality before they reach out.
+Micro-content helps potential clients get a sense of your approach and who you are before they ever book a consult.

 What micro-content can look like: